 What tech stack do you recommend for creating such an app?

 We prefer working with React.JS, Node.js, and React Native to accelerate time to market for iOS and Android apps.
 However, depending on the peculiarities of your app (e.g., advanced animations, etc.), we might need to stick with native development using Swift and Kotlin.
+For the server side, you can choose a suitable option from Microsoft Azure, Google Cloud, or AWS.

 What is the ideal team composition for building a medical scheduling app?